 Perpetuating RAND's Tradition of High-Quality Research and Analysis

-For more than 60 years, the name RAND has been synonymous with high-quality, objective research and analysis on issues at the top of the national and international policy agendas.
+For nearly 70 years, the name RAND has been synonymous with high-quality, objective research and analysis on issues at the top of the national and international policy agendas.
 We at the RAND Corporation are proud of that reputation, of the many studies—now tens of thousands—that have contributed to it, and of the researchers and specialists who built and sustain it.
 We are also proud of the ways by which we ensure that our research products and services reflect our core values of quality and objectivity.

 Although internal discussions about research quality have always been an integral part of RAND culture, more than a decade ago, we decided to codify in writing the quality standards for all RAND research.
 We intend the written standards to serve both as a guide for those who conduct, manage, support, and evaluate the research activities at RAND and also as the set of principles by which our research units and programs shape their individual quality assurance processes.